 This means becoming accredited and abiding by the standards as set by the AAPHP.
 The diagram provides an overview of how this is accomplished:

-In this stage of the process an AAPHP agent would conduct an assessment of the state agency or recovery entity’s current recovery program for impaired professionals for impaired professionals to an assessment against the current AAPHP standard.
+In this stage of the process, an AAPHP agent would conduct an assessment of the state agency or recovery entity’s current recovery program for impaired professionals and compare it with the current AAPHP standard.

 The resulting report from the assessment would document the current gaps in the deltas in state agency or recovery entity’s current recovery program for impaired professionals with a list of recommendations as to how the organization can bring their program into standard.

-In this stage the organization works their CAP toward the commitments and milestones set within.
-AAPHP serves as an auditor in this process to assure that the organization is meeting its commitments in bcoming an AAPHP certified referrer or recovery program for impaired professionals.
+In this stage, the organization works their CAP toward the commitments and milestones set within.
+AAPHP serves as an auditor in this process to assure that the organization is meeting its commitments in becoming an AAPHP certified referrer or recovery program for impaired professionals.

 This status is achieved when all commitments in the organization’s CAP have been met.
 It is at this point that members can begin referring and receiving patients.

-(Note: at the outset of this program certain stipulations need to be defined so that impaired professional have access to the resources necessary to begin their recovery plan in the most efficient manner possible).
+(Note: At the outset of this program, certain stipulations need to be defined in order for impaired professionals to have access to the resources necessary to begin their recovery plan in the most efficient manner possible).